mhumph/zenboard/README.md

 **1. Collaboration.** Grouping cards visually in a row makes it easier to see where collaboration is needed (as popularised by Scrum).

-**2. Lazer focus** is easier when there is a roadmap, but roadmaps are fluid.
+**2. Laser focus** is easier when there is a roadmap, but roadmaps are fluid.
 With Zenboard you can move whole rows, and you can simply drag and drop cards from one row to another.

 **3. Motivation** is easier when there's visibility of what the goal is (and when it's expected to be delivered).
 Zenboard's rows make this easy.